ecolistening/birdnet/README.md

 # BirdNet Multiprocessing
 A wrapper around `birdnetlib` which has no opinion about directory structure for handling multiprocessing.
+Robust to failing to load audio.

 ## Setup
 Setup / install dependencies